 Conducting keyword research and using the right keywords in your content

 The first place to start is by looking at some of the tools you will need to research keywords and competitors.
 Here are a few SEO and Keyword tools to get started.

 1. Yoast SEO: Yoast SEO is a plugin for WordPress that helps you optimize your content for SEO.
 It provides you with tips on how to improve your SEO, and it also analyzes your content to see how well it is optimized.

-4. Ahref: Ahref is a tool used for backlink analysis, and it is one of the most popular tools in this category.
+4. Ahref: Ahref is a tool used for backlink analysis and is one of the most popular tools in this category.
 It has a huge database of backlinks and is updated regularly.
 It also has a rank tracker, which is useful for keeping track of your website’s ranking in search engines

-5. Growth Bar: My personal favorite, GrowthBar is an all-in-one tool that will handle keyword planning, and content outlines and includes OpenAI for content creation.
+5. Growth Bar: My personal favorite, GrowthBar is an all-in-one tool that will handle keyword planning and content outlines and includes OpenAI for content creation.

 Growing Your Email List

 If you are looking for ways to grow your email list, here are a few ideas:

 1. Offer a free trial or a free product.

 2. Add a sign-up form to your website.